anmagx/frankentrack/README.md

 Since it only processes data coming in over serial, a wide range of sensors and microcontrollers are supported.
 The only prerequisite is that incoming data must be structured in csv-style for parsing.
 More on that below.

+## Why?

+This works independently from camera based position tracking, so if you're okay with not having X/Y position tracking, this can be used completely without a camera.
+That way it's also independent from angle to or distance from your monitor.
+See more below.

 ## Demonstration

 Hardware setup: